Skip Ribbon Commands

 Healthy Living

-• Sports physical exam.
 Athletes should have a preparticipation physical evaluation (PPE) to make sure they are ready to safely begin the sport.
-The best time for a PPE is about 4 to 6 weeks before the beginning of the season.
+The best time for a PPE is 6-weeks before the beginning of the preseason.
+This allows time to address anything that may come up during the PPE that would restrict sports participation.
 Athletes also should see their doctors for regular health well-child checkups.

-• Fitness.
 Athletes should maintain a good fitness level during the season and off-season.
 Preseason training should allow time for general conditioning and sport-specific conditioning.
-Also important are proper warm-up and cool-down exercises.
+Proper warm-up, cool-down and stretching exercises are also important.

-• Equipment.
-Safety gear should fit properly and be well maintained.
+Safety gear for the sport should fit properly and be well maintained.
+For example:

-• Shoes should be in good condition, appropriate for the surface and laces tied.
+• Shoes should be in good condition, appropriate for the playing surface and laces should be tied.

 • Knee pads have been shown to reduce knee abrasions and contusions (bruises).

-• Protective eyewear.
+• Protective eyewear should always be worn if an athlete has a history of an eye condition that could lead to blindness in one or both eyes, including poor vision that is unable to be corrected with prescription lenses.
+Athletes who do require prescription lenses should wear contacts, glasses or goggles.
 Glasses or goggles should be made with polycarbonate or a similar material.
 The material should conform to the standards of the American Society for Testing and Materials.

-• Emergency plan.
-Teams should develop and practice an emergency plan so that team members know their roles in emergency situations.
-The plan would include first aid and emergency contact information.
+Teams should develop a plan in the event of an emergency.
+The plan should include first aid and emergency contact information.
 All members of the team should receive a written copy each season.
 Parents also should be familiar with the plan and review it with their children.
+Everyone should know where the automated external defibrillator (AED) is located during all practices and games.

 Ankle sprains

-Treatment begins with rest, ice, compression, and elevation (RICE).
-Athletes should see a doctor as soon as possible if they cannot walk on the injured ankle or have severe pain.
-X-rays are often needed to look for a fracture.
+Treatment for an ankle sprain begins with rest, ice, compression, and elevation (RICE).
+Athletes should see a doctor as soon as possible if they cannot walk or put any weight on the injured ankle, or if they have severe pain.
+X-rays may be needed to look for a fracture.
+Weight-bearing exercises and exercises to regain range of motion, strength, and balance are key factors for returning to play.

 Knee injuries

 Knee injuries commonly occur from cutting, pivoting, landing from a jump, or contact with another athlete.
-If the athlete feels a pop or shift in the knee, then it’s most likely a ligament injury or knee cap dislocation.
+If the athlete feels a pop or shift in the knee, then it may be a ligament injury or kneecap dislocation.
 Anterior cruciate ligament (ACL) tears are more common in females than males.

 Treatment begins with RICE.
-Athletes should see a doctor as soon as possible if they cannot walk on the injured knee.
-Athletes should also see a doctor if the knee is swollen, a pop is felt at the time of injury, or the knee feels loose or like it will give way.
+Athletes should see a doctor as soon as possible if they cannot walk on the injured knee, the knee is swollen, a pop is felt at the time of injury, or the knee feels loose or like it will give way.

-Athletes who return to play with a torn ACL risk further joint damage.
-Athletes with an ACL tear are usually unable to return to their sport until after reconstruction and rehabilitation.
+Playing with a torn ACL can lead to further joint damage.
+Athletes with an ACL injury are usually unable to return to their sport until after ACL repair, reconstruction and rehabilitation.

-Patellar tendonitis (jumper’s knee) is a common overuse injury seen from repetitive jumping and landing from jumps.
-It causes pain in the front of the knee with jumping, sometimes associated with a bump, and can be severe.
-It is treated with ice, stretching, NSAIDs, and relative rest.
+Patellar tendonitis (jumper's knee) is a common overuse injury seen from repetitive jumping and landing that causes pain in the front of the knee.
+Younger athletes may develop pain of the growth plate just below the knee cap called Osgood-Schlatter Disease (OSD) instead of patellar tendonitis.
+This is sometimes associated with a bump.
+Both patellar tendonitis and OSD are treated with ice, stretching, strengthening, NSAIDs, and relative rest.
+Straps that go over the patellar tendon can also help.

 Shoulder injuries